-- Alleys.
-Maintain and improve existing neighborhood alleys as an alterna-LU1.6 tive, safe, well-maintained vehicular access to homes that reduces curb cuts, driveways, and associated pedestrian-automobile conflicts along sidewalks. - Front yard character.
+- LU1.6 Alleys.
+Maintain and improve existing neighborhood alleys as an alternative, safe, well-maintained vehicular access to homes that reduces curb cuts, driveways, and associated pedestrian-automobile conflicts along sidewalks. - Front yard character.
 Discourage parking between the street and the LU1.7 front of the structure on surfaces that are not part of required driveways.